Reward Fine-Tuning Two-Step Diffusion Models via Learning Differentiable Latent-Space Surrogate Reward: Implementation Details

 \paragraph{Architecture of Surrogate Reward} Regarding the architecture of the surrogate reward, we use the UNet's down- and mid-block of the pre-trained \href{https://huggingface.co/segmind/Segmind-Vega}{Segmind-Vega} (a diffusion model distilled from SDXL) as the backbone and use stacks of (4 by 4 convolution with stride 2, group normalization \cite{wu2018group} with 32 groups, SiLU activation \cite{elfwing2018sigmoid}), similar to SDXL-Lightning \cite{lin2024sdxl}, and a linear layer on top of them to produce the final scalar output of $\mathcal{R}_{\psi}(\mathbf{z}, \mathbf{c})$.
 During both the pre-training stage and the fine-tuning stage, we update all parameters involved in the surrogate model (no frozen weights).

 \paragraph{Pre-training Stage of LaSRO} The hyper-parameter $N_s$ reflects how hard the exploration problem is for obtaining W/L samples of differed reward values (e.g., the Attribute Binding Score (\%) is rather discrete).
 We set $N_s = 1$ when optimizing Image Reward and $N_s=6$ otherwise.
 For both one-step and two-step results $\{\mathbf{z}_1\}$ and $\{\mathbf{z}_2\}$, we select the winning and losing (W/L) pair by ranking all $z_*$ within each of the two groups and selecting the best and the worse according to the target reward signal $r$.
-This gives us $(\mathbf{z}_1^w, \mathbf{z}_1^l, \mathbf{c})$ and $(\mathbf{z}_2^w, \mathbf{z}_2^l, \mathbf{c})$ that has the maximum reward discrepancy between $\mathbf{z}_*^w$ and $\mathbf{z}_*^l$, facilitating surrogate reward learning.
+This gives us $(\mathbf{z}_1^w, \mathbf{z}_1^l, \mathbf{c})$ and $(\mathbf{z}_2^w, \mathbf{z}_2^l, \mathbf{c})$ that have the maximum reward discrepancy between $\mathbf{z}_*^w$ and $\mathbf{z}_*^l$, facilitating surrogate reward learning.
+The sampling strategy for prompts and injected noise is random sampling.
+We found it not a critical design choice as long as we vary the initial noise (off-policy exploration).
 In the pre-training stage for optimizing the Image Reward, we train the surrogate reward for 30k steps.
 In the pre-training stage for the Attribute Binding Score and the Text Alignment Score, we further fine-tune this trained version for an additional 2k and 10k steps, respectively.
 By leveraging the surrogate reward learned from Image Reward, we accelerate the pre-training stage for other reward signals as Image Reward is a rather general image metric.
 We use a fixed learning rate of $\eta=1e-5$ for all three metrics.
+The training time of the pre-training stage of the surrogate reward for Image Reward is around 12 hours on a single node of 8 H100 GPUs.